-In 1897 Vestey Brothers established Union Cold Storage as a subsidiary to handle their meatpacking and distribution network.
+Vestey Brothers established Union Cold Storage as a subsidiary from 1897 to handle their meatpacking and distribution network.

-From 1906 Vestey began to export eggs and chicken from China.
+Vestey began to import eggs and chicken from China from 1906.
 Eggs had previously had poor availability, and Vestey’s frozen egg mix was a major factor in the growth of catering giants such as J Lyons.

-From 1909 Vestey began to acquire its own refrigerated fleet, called Blue Star Lines.
+Vestey began to acquire its own refrigerated fleet, called Blue Star Lines, from 1909.

-Between 1913 and 1920 Vestey Brothers acquired ranches and freezing works in Venezuela, Argentina and Brazil.
+Vestey Brothers acquired ranches and freezing works in Venezuela, Argentina and Brazil between 1913 and 1920.

-In 1915 the Vesteys relocated their business from Britain to Buenos Aries, in order to avoid income tax, which had been increased to fund the war in Europe.
+The Vesteys relocated their business from Britain to Buenos Aries in 1915 in order to avoid income tax, which had been increased to fund the war in Europe.
 The business grew rapidly during the First World War, following a surge in meat prices.

-By 1919 Vestey Brothers had operations all over the world, and a capital of over £20 million.
+Vestey Brothers had operations all over the world, and a capital of over £20 million by 1919.
 It was one of the largest British industrial concerns, and larger than all the other British freezing and cold storage companies combined.
 In meat-packing, only the American firms of Armour and Swift were larger.

-In 1920 Vestey acquired £7 million of beef from the British government in a single deal.
+Vestey acquired £7 million of beef from the British government in a single deal in 1920.
 Also that year, Eastmans Ltd, who had a chain of butchers shops in Britain, was acquired.

-By 1920 Union Cold Storage was the largest cold storage company in the world, with a share capital of £4,780,000.
+Union Cold Storage was the largest cold storage company in the world by 1920, with a share capital of £4,780,000.
 The Blue Star Line was the largest refrigerated fleet in the world.

 William and Edmund became so rich that they didn’t live off the interest of their wealth, but the interest of the interest.
 William was raised to the peerage in 1922.

-In 1923 Union Cold Storage spent £4 million to acquire the subsidiaries of the Western United Investment Company.
+Union Cold Storage spent £4 million to acquire the subsidiaries of the Western United Investment Company in 1923.
 This included the British Argentine Meat Company and Fletcher’s butchers shops.

-In 1924 Vestey Brothers acquired the Liebig company’s freezing facility at Fray Bentos in Uruguay.
+Vestey Brothers acquired the Liebig company’s freezing facility at Fray Bentos in Uruguay in 1924.

-In 1925 Vestey Brothers was the largest retailer of meat in the world, with a chain of 2,365 butchers shops in Britain.
+Vestey Brothers was the largest retailer of meat in the world by 1925, with a chain of 2,365 butchers shops in Britain.
 Vestey was responsible for 25 percent of the meat that was exported from South America.

-In 1925 Union Cold Storage employed over 30,000 people, with a capital of £9.6 million.
+Union Cold Storage employed over 30,000 people, with a capital of £9.6 million, in 1925.
 It had over 450,000 cattle on ranches in Australia, South America and South Africa.
 The company handled 20 percent of Britain’s frozen meat imports, and operated a third of the country’s cold storage capacity.

-In 1927 Vestey opened a new refrigeration plant in Buenos Aires, Argentina.
+Vestey opened a new refrigeration plant in Buenos Aires, Argentina in 1927.
 With a capacity of 1.5 million cattle and 2.5 million sheep annually, it was one of the largest in the world.
 The plant employed 3,000 people.